Operate pillar

 Progress lifecycle

-Track trainings through 3 stages: Planned (0%), In Progress (50%), and Completed (100%) with automatic progress calculation.
+Move training programs through 3 stages: Planned (0%), In Progress (50%), Completed (100%) to track organizational readiness over time.

 Dashboard integration